 For a history of the decision-making process on this project please visit the Police facility background page.

 Why Does the Current Police Station Need to be Replaced?

-In 2014, the City contracted with the Mackenzie firm to conduct a study of the current police and court facilities, and analyze potential options for replacement.
+In 2014, the City contracted with the Mackenzie firm to conduct a study of the current police and court facilities and analyze potential options for replacement.
 The study found that the current facility is undersized and outdated for effective, modern law enforcement.
-There are numerous deficiencies, listed in the report below is a small sample:
+There are numerous deficiencies (PDF), listed in the report below is a small sample:

 - Structural and Site deficiencies: Unreinforced masonry buildings like this one have proven to perform very poorly during seismic events.
 Additionally, the current site lacks sufficient space, has areas that are cramped and difficult to access, has unsecured parking, and has loose wiring for electricity and telecommunications that rests on the rooftop and is easily subject to tampering or damage from adjacent trees.

 - Evidence Storage: The evidence technician's desk is located within the evidence storage room, exposing the employee to constant interaction with potentially dangerous substances.

 - Records Archives: The archives room was the subject of a prior sewage leak, thankfully compromising only one bin of documents.
 The storage space is currently filled to capacity.